kamalcis/cloud-native-app/README.md

 # Critical features must implement

-OPA/Gatekeeper Policies // Apply policy before deploying resources to cluster Container Vulnerability Scanning in Pipeline // X-RAY of docker image , find security holes Database Connection Pooling // Faster connection , reuse connection rather recreate it, after serving back to pool mTLS in Istio // Ensure the identity of every service
+OPA/Gatekeeper Policies // Apply policy before deploying resources to cluster ( Kyverno can be used) Container Vulnerability Scanning in Pipeline // X-RAY of docker image , find security holes Database Connection Pooling // Faster connection , reuse connection rather recreate it, after serving back to pool mTLS in Istio // Ensure the identity of every service